D-LIO: 6DoF Direct LiDAR-Inertial Odometry based on Simultaneous Truncated Distance Field Mapping

 Another advantage of this approach is its easy parallelization.
 In principle, each point can update the grid map in parallel, and then merge all updates by means of bitwise-AND.
 We can make use of this feature to accelerate the computation of the TDF, distributing the computation among different threads in the CPU.

-Our TDF grid map will be represented as a 3D matrix of fixed resolution.
-The size of the grid is determined by the spatial distribution of 3D points.
-Every grid cell contains the $L_1$ distance to the closest point of the 3D map to that cell, or the truncation distance if the closest point is far.
+We store the TDF map with two levels of hashing: the first level splits space into $1\,\text{m}^3$ blocks, and the second level manages the high-resolution cells inside a block.
+Only blocks that actually receive points are expanded to high resolution (allocated on demand by the second level).
+Each allocated fine cell stores the $L_1$ distance to the closest point of the 3D map to that cell, or the truncation distance if the closest point is far.
 The truncation distance will be defined by three factors: the number of bits used to represent the bit-set mask, the size of the kernel, and the grid resolution.
 The number of bits of the mask must be equal to the maximum $L_1$ distance into the kernel in order to make the approach efficient, so the truncation distance will be finally given by the size of the kernel and the resolution.